AndriynomeD/nginx-proxy/README.md

 ### Some docker command info

-Fo use docker/docker-compose without sudo:
+For use docker/docker-compose without sudo (need relogin into system):

     $ sudo usermod -aG docker {{user}}